arzwa/MultilocusIsland/docs/draft-hapdip2.md

 with the opposite correlation.
 Swamping of partially recessive alleles of small effect further shifts the distribution towards smaller values of $h$.
-Clearly, these examples show how correlations between $s$ and $h$ can have a rather important influence on the realized genetic architecture at migration-selection balance, driving up the contribution of recessives in one case but not in the other.
+Clearly, these examples show how correlations between $s$ and $h$ among the loci under divergent selection can have a rather important influence on the realized genetic architecture at migration-selection balance (i.e. on which loci actually contribute to adaptive differentiation), driving up the relative contribution of recessives in one case but not in the other.

 # Discussion